 That’s my choice, because that is who I am.
 Somebody else may have dealt with those challenges differently.
 But I am a person who cannot bear the thought of hurting someone else.
 So I had to overcome the challenges I faced in a way that meant that I was still me.

 Despite a bumpy, rocky journey…I am me!
 And I have peace in my heart, and with the man I once thought had REJECTED me and influenced others to REJECT me.
 That’s what I was always longing for!
-Life tastes so much sweeter when you are at peace, when you love people, forgive their bad days, and you take pride in being someone who males life sweeter for others.
+Life tastes so much sweeter when you are at peace, when you love people, forgive their bad days, and you take pride in being someone who makes life sweeter for others.